Mitch Friedman's biography. At Conservation Northwest, Mitch has led the effort to infuse landscape scale conservation biology into advocacy strategy.

 A life for the trees

-Spending many hours in the canopy of ancient trees as one of the first tree-sitting protesters
+- Spending several days in the canopy of an ancient tree as one of the first tree-sitting protesters;

-Executing the first non-logging high bid for a Forest Service timber sale (called Thunder Mountain)
+- Executing the first non-logging high bid for a Forest Service timber sale (called Thunder Mountain); and

 Mitch has two daughters, Jessie and Carrie.
 He lives in Bellingham, Washington.